jplusplus/newsworthycharts/README.rst

 - next

   - Auto-decide `.decimals` if None
-  - Round 0.5 to 1, etc in value axis and annotations
+  - Round 0.5 to 1, etc in value axis labels and annotations (the `ROUND_HALF_UP` behaviour)
+  - Add `.force_decimals` to print out e.g. ”1.0”.
+Requires `.decimals` to be explicitly set
+  - Serial Chart: Allow disabling ”broken y axis” feature by setting `allow_broken_y_axis=False`
-  - TODO: deprecate count!
-Make all numbers equal
+  - Deprecated `units="count"`.
+Make all numbers equal.
+Use `units="number"` and `decimals=0` to get the earlier behaviour.
-  - TODO: remove overriding of decimal settings by units = count
+  - Remove overriding of decimal settings by units = count
   - Remove noisy deprecation warning on user settings in rc files
+  - Formatters will now use the correct minus signs for the given locale.

 - 1.39.1